thedarkwriter/courseware-lms-content/courses/puppet/intro_test_puppet.md

 ### slide Test Driven Development

-However, by utilizing methods from the development world, you can simplify the testing cycle, as well as automate and categorize it.
-You can even create multiple tests to validate the same set of manifests against different types of servers.
+However, by utilizing methods from the development world, you can simplify the testing cycle.
+And you can create multiple tests to validate the same set of manifests against different types of servers.

 ### slide Primary Testing